 In accordance with the Higher Education Act of 1965, as amended by Congress, the University of Illinois at Springfield has established a minimum Standards of Academic Progress (SAP) policy.
 ALL federal, state, and institutional financial aid programs administered by UIS are covered by this policy.
-Please refer to the following web site to view the current SAP policy (www.uis.edu/financialaid/guide/documents/SatisfactoryAcademicProgressPolicy.pdf).
+Please refer to the following web site to view the current SAP policy.